darbyjohnston/tlRender/README.md

 ## Building Dependencies

-A CMake super build script is provided to build all of the dependencies from source, except for Qt.
+A CMake super build script is provided to build all of the dependencies from source except for Qt.
 Qt needs to be installed separately: https://www.qt.io/

 ## Building on Linux